krahets/hello-algo/en/docs/chapter_dynamic_programming/index.md

 !!! abstract

-    Streams converge into rivers, rivers converge into the sea.
+    Streams flow into rivers, rivers flow into the sea.

-    Dynamic programming gathers solutions to small problems into answers to large problems, step by step guiding us to the shore of problem-solving.
+    Dynamic programming combines solutions to small problems into the answer to a large problem, leading us step by step to the other shore of problem-solving.

 ## Chapter contents